Colon cancer is 100% preventable – but only if it’s caught in time.

 Because of the sedation used, someone must drive you home following your procedure and you will be asked not to drive for the rest of the day.
 Most patients are allowed to resume their normal diet after leaving the Endoscopy Center.

 A full report will be sent to your primary physician in a few days.
-Please call us immediately if you develop a fever, significant pain or bleeding following your procedure.
+Please call us immediately if you develop a fever, significant pain or bleeding following your colonoscopy.

 Colonoscopy is considered a safe procedure and complications are rare.
 However, as with any procedure, it's important that you understand all associated risks.
 Make a list of questions and be prepared to talk to your physician about your colonoscopy.